 Brazil are at No. 3, ahead of England in fourth spot.

-The Polish team in 2019 celebrated advancing to the European tournament for the fourth time after a successful qualifying campaign.
+The Polish team last year celebrated advancing to the European tournament for the fourth time after a successful qualifying campaign.

 Poland in 2017 had climbed to No. 5 in the FIFA table, the best result for the Polish team since the world football governing body’s ranking was launched in 1992.